zuccoi/AsyncOperation/README.md

 // Make `MyOperation` instance let op = MyOperation()
-// Start the operation with `didEndBlock` which is called when the operation is cancelled or finished.
+// Start the operation with `completionBlock`.
 Alternatively, you can add the operation into `OperationQueue`. op.start {
     do {
         let result = try op.getResult() // Type of 'result' is `MyOperationSuccess`